(June 26 to July 15 on-site – 6-9 credits)

 Students will study the role of France and other French-speaking countries in world politics.
 The course will range from the historical to the modern.
 Students will survey a variety of important French historical figures, such as John Calvin, Louis XIV, Jean-Jacques Rousseau, Napoleon, Georges Clemenceau, and Charles de Gaulle.
 A variety of important world events that are associated with the French-speaking world, such as the French Revolution, the establishment of NATO and the European Union, and the Napoleonic and two World Wars will be examined.
 Most of the instruction will take place on the streets, as we will be visiting many sites associated with major political events, organizations, and theories.

-From the music of the Cathedral of Notre Dame to the French songwriting team that gave us Les Miserables and Miss Saigon, from the Roman ruins on the left bank to the paintings of Picasso in the Centre Pompidou, from lawn bowling to the center of world fashion, from the parfumeries to the patisseries and fish markets, this course will enliven the senses to appreciate the music, art, architecture, history and culture of Paris and the surrounding region.
+From the music of the Cathedral of Notre Dame to the French songwriting team that gave us Les Miserables, from the Roman ruins on the left bank to the paintings of Picasso in the Centre Pompidou, from lawn bowling to the center of world fashion, from the parfumeries to the patisseries and fish markets, this course will enliven the senses to appreciate the music, art, architecture, history and culture of Paris.
 Course opportunities will include excursions in Paris and trips to Versaille, Giverny, and Normandy.
 This is a hands-on course touring Paris that will acquaint the student with its history and artistic development and allow experience with the contemporary culture of Paris.